High-dimensional Bayesian filtering through deep density approximation: Conclusion and discussion

 This work benchmarked deep filtering methods, the Deep Splitting Filter (DSF) and the deep Backward Stochastic Differential Equation Filter (BSDEF), together with their logarithmic variants for nonlinear state estimation in high-dimensional systems.
 By formulating prediction and update probabilistically, the methods can be trained and allow efficient evaluation.

 Across all testbeds, a clear pattern emerges.
 On linear problems with reliable ground truth, the methods recover high accuracy and remain stable in long horizons and high dimensions.
 The logarithmic formulations improve numerical robustness and consistently reduce error, with LogBSDEF giving the strongest results.
-On strongly nonlinear dynamics, including the Schl\"ogl model and stochastic Lorenz-96, our filters remain numerically stable and often competitive, whereas particle and ensemble methods tend to degrade or become costly when the underlying dimension increases.
+In addition, the log-scale formulation yields positivity-preserving density approximations, eliminating inconsistent negative density estimates and contributing to stable training and evaluation in high dimensions.
+On strongly nonlinear dynamics, including the Schl\"ogl model and stochastic Lorenz-96 system, the deep density filters remain numerically stable and often competitive, whereas particle and ensemble methods tend to degrade or become costly when the underlying dimension increases.
 The LogBSDEF exhibits only mild growth in inference time with dimension, supporting its use in high-dimensional settings, unlike particle filters and the ensemble Kalman filter, which inherently incur the curse of dimensionality.
 The difference in computational time is about two to five orders of magnitude.

 Several limitations remain.
 Performance depends on network architecture and sampling choices, and the selection of the initialization density $q_0$ can influence stability in stiff regimes.
 Our experiments use Gaussian observation noise and fixed time discretizations; extending to alternative likelihoods and adaptive stepping is left for future work.
 Finally, while the methods can achieve high accuracy and stability across many settings, they require careful hyperparameter tuning which remains a practical obstacle.
-Appendix~\ref{appendix: Training} documents the configurations, which confirms the variety of parameters used.
+Supplementary~Materials~\ref{SM: Training} documents the configurations, which confirms the variety of parameters used.

 At the same time, the experiments with the LSTM-based model in the long-horizon setting indicate that more advanced neural network architectures can help improve performance.
-However, to a certain extent, we attempted to employ a few different architectures, that did not make it into the paper, among them transformer-based and other LSTM architectures, which, for these examples and configurations, did not improve performance.
+However, we tried a few other architectures that did not make it into the paper, among them transformer-based and other LSTM architectures, which, for these examples and configurations, did not improve performance.
 Further work in this direction is needed in order to find optimal architectures.